Luxuriously Creamy with My Favorite Secret Ingredient!

-Soup season is upon us and at the top of our must make list is this Potato Leek Soup recipe!
-It checks all the boxes:
+Soup season is upon us and at the top of my must make list is this utterly creamy Potato Leek Soup recipe!

 - Clean, simple ingredients that deliver rich, depth of flavor.